passionlim/intensive/Script_HW_5th_week_5th_day.md

 The man in the middle
 - We were driving in the traffic jam on our way home.
 There is a car in front of us where 3 people was sitting on the back seats.
 - I saw the man in the middle who were bald.
 - The man in the middle were bald.
 - A man among them were bald.

 Lying on one’s front
 - I lied on my front to take a massage on my back.

-The man is having a hard time enjoying his vacation.
+The man is **having a hard time** enjoying his vacation.
-- I had a hard time enjoying my private life during the project last year.
+- I had **a hard time** enjoying my private life during the project last year.

 Prepare / be prepared
-- People are preparing survival items because the country would wage war.
-But the government has been prepared for the war.
+- People are **preparing** *survival items* because the country would wage war.
+And the government has **been prepared** for the worst.

-Leave sth for sth
+Leave A for B : A를 떠나 B로 가다
 -  I left my hometown for a city to succeed as a business man.
 - “I’m leaving my office for my house.
-Don’t give more work.”
+Don’t give me more work.”

 I feel an impulse( desire / inkling ) to + V
-	- When he forced me to work on weekends, I felt a impulse to run away from the project.
+- When he forced me to work on weekends, I felt a impulse to run away from the company.

 [ take it out on + sb ] ~ 화풀이를 하다.
 - My boss went to his boss to get a permission for a new business.
 But he failed to make it.
-Then she took it out on her colleagues.
+Then he took it out on his colleagues.

 [ take it away ] you are in charge
-- It is hard to take it away from scratch without an instructor.
+- It is hard to take it away from scratch without an instructor's help.

 They have been friends for ages
 - We’ve never hung out for ages.